NBP awarded the Touch of Genius prize to two winners at the CSUN Assistive Technology Conference on Wednesday, March 17th, 2019.

 Braille Sheets — ObjectiveEd — won $5000

 Braille Sheets is an interactive app to help children learn to read braille developed by ObjectiveEd.
 ObjectiveEd's mission is to help children with visual impairments maximize educational results.
 The app makes it easy to enter programs/lessons for students, see lessons from other teachers, and pair with an actual braille sheet where the student is tactile-y learning letters and words as they are getting real-time audio feedback.
 A collection of lessons and games, Braille Sheets will be a great supplement for teachers and an easy, affordable way to help students learn braille and become literate.

 The Touch of Genius Prize is made possible by the support of the Gibney Family Foundation!

 The Touch of Genius Prize for Innovation is an annual prize of $10,000 awarded to a project, or projects, that show the most innovative idea in the field of braille and tactile literacy.
 Winners and applicants have submitted projects for professional software & apps, educational software and apps, gaming software or apps, and braille or tactile-related hardware or leaning paraphernalia.

-The Touch of Genius Prize for Innovation has attracted innovators from all over the world in the fields of education, technology, engineering, tactile graphics, and general literacy.
-This is the only prize to foster and reward innovation and offers a direct and compelling incentive for researchers, teachers and the like to support literacy efforts for blind people.
-Click here to view past award winners.
+Innovators have come from all over the world in the fields of education, technology, engineering, tactile graphics, and literacy.
+This is the only prize to foster and reward innovation in the area of braille and tactile literacy for the blind and deaf blind communities.